White Rock, British Columbia: Modern history

 In 1979, chartered accountant Tom Kirstein and architect Chip Barrett organized an annual sandcastle competition, which became internationally famous.
 The event took advantage of the long, sandy beach exposed at low tide, giving enough time for entrants to construct elaborate displays.
 Prizes of up to $10,000 were awarded, and crowds of 150,000 were estimated at the competition's height.
 In 1987, the contest was ended because of security costs and concerns.
 In 2008, a group of local high school students (Sara Woodward, Jorden Abernethy, Daniel Fowler, Michael Vanderpolder, and Tasha Svenson) and members of the community (Spenser Bolen, Michael Nolan, Trixie Nolan, and Lisa Nolan) launched a Sandcastle Competition revival.
 This competition drew 40,000 guests and over 70 teams.

 The 1970s saw the White Rock/South Surrey area develop into a suburban bedroom community of the Lower Mainland.
 A real-estate boom in the area drew many young families to homes marketed to young professionals, a process that intensified in the mid-1990s.
 Today, many parts of the community resemble the type of suburban development seen across North America.
 Some cliffside cottages have given way to large homes, and multimillion-dollar properties have appeared in the area.

-In the late 1980s, the development of the Peninsula Village Mall on 24 Avenue in Surrey pushed development farther north and hurt some small businesses in White Rock.
-Recent commercial and residential development in Surrey's Grandview Heights neighbourhood, east of Highway 99 at 24 Avenue, continues the trend of auto-oriented, suburban development in the surrounding area.
-While the City of White Rock lies ten blocks to the southwest of this 6.5-km big-box project, the community's centre of gravity may shift again as development continues.

 Uptown White Rock has been the site of significant new developments in recent years, with medium-rise condos becoming more prominent.
 The City of White Rock's fire department was located half a block north of its city limits until the early 1990s, when a new firehall was built across from City Hall.
-In 2007, the White Rock Little League team made it to the Little League World Series.
+The White Rock Little League team played in the 2007 Little League World Series.

 On December 20, 2018, during a severe windstorm, the White Rock Pier was severed when sailboats broke free from the attached marina and crashed into the pier destroying a 30-metre section.
 At least 15 boats sank and several were wedged underneath the pier's pilings.
 Replacement plans call for a new pier that could be built by the end of August 2019, with an early cost estimate that is projected to be over $5 million.
 As of May 2, 2019, the cost estimate for a rebuild to modern seismic standards is $16.2 million.
 On August 28, 2019, the pier re-opened to the public although certain elements such as lighting have yet to be completed.
 Darryl Walker has been mayor since 2018.